h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_4_MLE_Visual.md

 - **Example 1: Continuous Distribution Identification**: Identify the most appropriate continuous distribution for a dataset and estimate its parameters using MLE.
 - **Example 2: Discrete Distribution and Overdispersion**: Identify the best discrete distribution for count data, with focus on handling overdispersion.
 - **Example 3: Normal Distribution MLE Properties**: Examine how MLE properties like consistency and efficiency manifest visually with different sample sizes.
+- **Example 4: Bernoulli MLE and Sample Size Effects**: Visualize how the likelihood function changes with different observed data and sample sizes for a Bernoulli distribution.
+- **Example 5: Exponential Family and Sufficient Statistics**: Demonstrate how sufficient statistics capture all necessary information for parameter estimation in exponential family distributions.

 ---